Reporting a missing child

 - A family exclusive password is a good way to help your child in making decisions about getting into someone’s car.
 Your family should agree on a password.
 Your child should insist on the password if someone tells them that they are collecting them on your behalf.
 If they don’t know the password your child shouldn’t get in the car with them.

-- Know the technology, social media platforms and apps your child are using.
+- Know the technology, social media platforms and apps your child is using.
 Speak to them about the dangers of communicating with strangers online.
 Your children should be careful about the kind of information and images they post or share with strangers online.
 Talk to your children about catfishing (the act of creating a fake online personality to lure someone into a relationship).
 Teach your children not to give their address, school details or to meet someone who they’ve met online.

 What to do if your child goes missing